Georgia Board Members

 Doraville Police Department

 Sgt.
-Kari Lopez has served as our chapter's Department Liaison since 2020 and has promoted the mission of C.O.P.S. around the state.
+Kari Lopez has served as our chapter's Police Liaison since 2020 and has promoted the mission of C.O.P.S. around the state.
 She is a certified Peer Support Counselor and implemented Doraville PD's Peer Support Team.
 She is always there for our surviving family members as well as her brothers and sisters in blue.
 She attends the visitations and funerals of our officers and lends a helping hand wherever needed as a Board member.

 Roger’s commitment to Georgia’s survivors and the law enforcement community is unwavering.
 He has been associated with Georgia C.O.P.S. almost from the founding of the chapter and serves with a passion and considers his service a labor of love.